 (i) Falcon Australia completed its farm-out with Origin Energy Resources Limited, a subsidiary of Origin Energy Limited ("Origin") and Sasol Petroleum Australia Limited, a subsidiary of Sasol Limited ("Sasol"), collectively referred to herein as (the "Farminees") on 21 August 2014.
 On completion, Origin was appointed as Operator of the exploration permits.
-On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest.
+On 5 May 2017, it was announced that Origin had acquired Sasol's 35% interest, bringing its overall interest to 70% in the Beetaloo Exploration Permits.

-In accordance with local law and regulations, all of Falcon Australia's acreage interests are subject to combined government and Northern Land Council royalties on production values of up to approximately 12% and 1% (subject to the exercise of Falcon Australia's call option - see "Overriding Royalty Beetaloo Basin exploration permits" for details) to other parties.
+In accordance with local law and regulations, all of Falcon Australia's acreage interests are subject to combined government and Northern Land Council royalties on production values of up to approximately 12% and 1% (subject to the exercise of Falcon Australia's call option - see "Overriding Royalty Beetaloo Sub-basin exploration permits" for details) to other parties.
 Falcon Australia is subject to Commonwealth Government corporation tax of 30%, however where the entity has aggregated annual turnover of less than A\$25 million for the financial year Falcon Australia would be considered a 'base rate entity' for Australian tax purposes and would be taxed at a lower rate of 27.5%.
 Falcon Australia is also subject to the Commonwealth Government's Petroleum Resource Rent Tax ("PRRT") levied at the rate of 40% on taxable profits derived from the petroleum projects.
 The PRRT is calculated on the individual projects, and royalties are deductible for PRRT purposes.
 The PRRT tax system is separate from the company income tax system and is based on cash flow.
 Both royalties and PRRT are deductible for corporate income tax purposes.

-Overriding Royalty Beetaloo Basin exploration permits
+Overriding Royalty - Beetaloo Sub-basin exploration permits

-On 1 November 2013, it was announced that Falcon Australia had entered into an agreement ("CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% overriding royalty interest ("ORRI") relating to its exploration permits in the Beetaloo Basin.
-On 17 December 2013, Falcon announced that Falcon Australia had entered into an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire up to 7% (seven eighths) of their 8% private ORRI over Falcon Australia's exploration permits in the Beetaloo Basin.
-Falcon Australia completed the two agreements to acquire 8% of the privately held ORRI at a total cost of \$7 million, of which \$1 million was paid in November 2013 and \$6 million on completion of the Beetaloo farm-out with Origin and Sasol in August 2014.
-In addition, Falcon Australia has secured an agreement to acquire a further 3% based on two five year call options granted to Falcon Australia at a future combined cost to Falcon Australia and Origin, in their proportionate share of \$20 million leaving only a 1% royalty in private hands.
+In 2013 Falcon Australia entered an agreement ("CRIAG Agreement") with CR Innovations AG ("CRIAG") to acquire its 4% overriding royalty interest ("ORRI") relating to its exploration permits.
+In December 2013, Falcon Australia entered an agreement ("TOG Agreement") with Malcolm John Gerrard, Territory Oil & Gas LLC and Tom Dugan Family Partnership LLC ("TOG Group") to acquire 7% (seven eighths) of their 8% private ORRI over the Beetaloo Sub-basin exploration permits.
+Falcon Australia completed the two agreements to acquire 8% of the privately held ORRI at a total cost of \$7 million, of which \$1 million was paid in November 2013 and \$6 million on completion of the farm-out with Origin and Sasol in August 2014.
+Falcon Australia also secured an agreement to acquire a further 3% based on two five year call options granted to Falcon Australia at a future combined cost of \$20 million to Falcon Australia and Origin in proportion to their interest, leaving a 1% royalty in private hands.